Skip to Main Content

 4. Effective teaching with good support, and abundant patient care opportunities

 During the rural rotation, residents work with rural community physicians in one of several rural settings.
-In addition to rural training, residents provide continuity care for mostly low-income patients at Mercy Family Health Center.
-The residency program also works with Shasta Community Maternity Center to provide comprehensive obstetrical care to low income and high risk patients.
-Residents also attend specialty and procedural clinics at Shasta Community Health Center.
+In addition to rural training, residents provide continuity care for low-income and commercially insured patients at Mercy Family Health Center.
+The residency program also works with Shasta Community Maternity Center to provide comprehensive obstetrical care to low-income and high risk patients.
+Residents also attend specialty and procedural clinics at Shasta Community Maternity Center.
 Many of our graduates have chosen to practice in areas of unmet need, mostly in the north state, but also across the nation and some internationally.

-In addition to continuity care at Mercy Family Health Center, well-developed outpatient rotations occur in private practices, community health centers, and the Redding VA clinic.
+In addition to continuity care at Mercy Family Health Center, well-developed outpatient rotations occur in private practices, community health centers, and the Redding VA clinic, including urgent care.

-Shasta Community Health Center (SCHC), our local Federally Qualified Health Center, started a new family medicine residency program in 2013.
+Shasta Community Health Center (SCHC), a local Federally Qualified Health Center in Redding, started a family medicine residency program in 2013.
 We work closely with their program, sharing resources including inpatient and outpatient rotation experiences.
 This is an exciting collaboration which allows for additional clinical experiences for both programs’ residents.
 This is also an opportunity to train additional family physicians who we hope will settle permanently in Northern California and provide much needed primary care to our communities.

-Mercy Medical Center utilizes Cerner EHR for clinical documentation.
-Implementation of Cerner Outpatient EHR began in June 2015.
+Mercy Medical Center utilizes Cerner EHR for clinical documentation and is currently working on implementation of AI Scribing.

 Hybrid night float/traditional call system.